Theodor Wessel: Personal life

 On 24 October 1868, Wessel married Elise Margarethe Christiane Sørenson (29 December 1849 – 8 May 1933), daughter of merchant Hans Jordt Sørensen (1815–1909) and Charlotte Amalie Martini (1824–55), with whom he had two daughters.

 He constructed a villa in Taarbæk to designs by the architect Johan Schrøder.
 Schrøder had also designed the textile factory in Landskronagade.

 Wessel is one of the men seen in Peder Severin Krøyer's monumental 1895 oil on canvas group portrait painting From Copenhagen Stock Exchange (Børsen).
-Krøyer has also painted a study of the detail with Wessel and Vatt in 1893 (Magasin du Nord).
+Krøyer also painted a study of the detail with Wessel and Vatt in 1893 (Magasin du Nord).
 Otto Bache painted a portrait painting of Wessel in 1890 (Frederiksborg Castle).
-Ludvig Brandstrup has created a portrait bust of him (Magasin du Nord).
+Ludvig Brandstrup created a portrait bust of him (Magasin du Nord).

 Wessel died on 31 July 1905 in Taarbæk and is buried in the local Taarbæk Cemetery.
 His grave monument was created by Søren Lemche.

 Accolades

 Wessel was created a Knight in the Order of the Dannebrog in 1888 and was awarded the Cross of Honour in 1904.